ritiks07/NumPy-Tutorial-for-beginner/README.md

 # NumPy-Tutorial-for-beginner
-Learn Numpy (python) from basic to intermediate
+Learn Python NumPy Library from basic to intermediate